 However, summer always brings added challenges to my attempts at working from home.
-Some days the children maybe home all day, especially during those gaps between the end of school and start of summer camp and vice versa.
-Babysitters may not available or too expensive.
+Some days the children may be home all day, especially during those gaps between the end of school and the start of summer camp and vice versa.
+Babysitters may not be available or too expensive.
 The grandparents may not be around to help.
 Working from home while having two little monsters call for your attention every five minutes is impossible

 Having experienced myself, I would like to offer you some practical advice on how to best manage these “emergency” situations that are constructive and help you avoid placing children in front of the television so you can get something accomplished.

 An activity that works well for both my children, ages 7 and 3, is to organize our bookshelves.
 I give them a mission: for example, dust the books them reorder them by grouping them by color or height.
 Since our house has many books, this provides the children with a couple of hours of autonomous work that requires concentration and skills.

 I also found the Marie Kondo method of organizing works quite well, at least at the beginning and with children age 6 and up.
 Tidying up your drawers according to a precise discipline that the Japanese writer explains very well in her tutorials available online.